dotnet/designs/accepted/file-enumeration.md

 ## Q & A

+#### Why is this so complicated?

+This isn't intended to be a common-use API.
+The existing APIs will be kept, maintained, and extended based on customer demand.
+We don't want to:

+1. Have scenarios blocked waiting for new APIs to work their way through the system
+2. Have to write "normal" APIs to address more corner cases

+In order to make this a usable extension point we have to sacrifice some usability to get the neccessary characteristics.
+Note that what people build on this will directly impact our future designs of the standard, usability focused, APIs.

+#### Why are you using Linq in your examples?

+For example clarity.
+Clearly if we were trying to fully optimize for perf/allocations we wouldn't.

 #### Why aren't you providing a filter that does _`X`_?

 We want to only provide pre-made filters that have broad applicability.
 Based on feedback we can and will consider adding new filters in the future.